alexdmoss/alchemyst/README.md

 - [ ] Caching - especially full document from datastore
 - [ ] Tags page
 - [ ] Convert existing notes into HTML and upload
+- [ ] May need to restore the recaptcha

 ## Tests